yashcontractor/JavaSocket/README.md

 # Java Socket Programming
-developed the multicast-client side of the framework 'MulticastStocksClient.java'
+Developed the multicast-client side of the framework 'MulticastStocksClient.java'